developer-soni/GatorExpress2/README.md

 ## Deployed on AWS
 https://ec2-44-205-80-79.compute-1.amazonaws.com/
+Code files for private use.
+Cant be shared.
+Please view documentation.

 ## Description
 Life can be stressful for college students.
 This is especially true due to the